nrgx/python-projects/README.md

 - **In what areas are these projects?**\
 Whatever area, be it AI/ML models, gamedev related, web-based, cli tools, mobile apps etc.
 - **Structure of projects**
-Structure of projects is made by grading by their complexity (easy, middle, hard) + area of usage (python script - py, web, ml, mobile), like tic-tac-toe and dice simulator are in easypy, e-commerce shop with recommendation system in middleweb and computer vision or image recognition projects in hardml, etc. Overtime the idea of structuring will be clear.
+Structure of projects is made by area of use with nested project complexity e.g.:
+  - ai
+    - easy
+    - medium
+    - advanced
+  - general
+    - easy
+    - medium
+    - advanced
+  - web
+    - easy
+    - medium
+    - advanced

+    etc.